-Serious mental illness often makes a first appearance when people are in their teens and early twenties.
+Serious mental health conditions often make a first appearance when people are in their teens and early twenties.
 If ignored and/or left untreated, these brain disorders may result in great harm.
-Ending the Silence is a 50-minute presentation NAMI volunteers make to educate students, parents, and teachers about the early signs of mental illness and how to get help.
+Ending the Silence is a 50-minute presentation NAMI volunteers make to educate students, parents, and teachers about the early signs of a mental condition and how to get help.

 Presentations typically take place at schools, community events, and faith organizations.
-Presenters include an older adult, who explains how mental illness has touched their life and offers basic information on mental illness, and personal testimony from a young adult living with a mental illness about their journey to recovery.
+Presenters include an older adult, who explains how a mental condition has touched their life and offers basic information on mental health conditions, and personal testimony from a young adult living with a mental health condition about their journey to recovery.
 All presenters, young and old, receive training in a 6-hour online course.

 Ending the Silence presentations are available upon request.
 To request a presentation or become a volunteer presenter, please contact the office at firstname.lastname@example.org or 734-994-6611.